great-expectations/great_expectations/docs/tutorials/getting_started/set_up_auto_docs.rst

 <<<DIAGRAM>>>

+This ability to translate between machine- and human-readable formats makes Great Expectations a powerful tool---not just for data testing, but also data communication and collaboration.

-In the next step, we'll show how to render a disposable Validation notebook that you can use to review data and Validation Results and edit your Expectations.
+In the next step, we will complete set up by showing you how to Validate data, review the results, and edit your Expectations.
+Incidentally, this step will use another kind of renderer: a disposable notebook generated specifically to support this workflow.

 .. attention:: Great Expectations Renderers are still an experimental feature.
 They're very useful, but expect changes in API, behavior, and XXX.